-- 1. Ask the general contractor if your current copy of the building dimensions are the most recently issued.
-Also, ask for the points of reference from which you should take dimensions to locate the cases. - 2.
-Using chalk lines or a laser transit, mark the floor where the cases are to be located for the entire lineup.
-The lines should coincide with the outside edges of the case feet. - 3.
-Move case as close as possible to its permanent location.
+- Ask the general contractor if your current copy of the building dimensions are the most recently issued.
+Also, ask for the points of reference from which you should take dimensions to locate the cases. - Using chalk lines or a laser transit, mark the floor where the cases are to be located for the entire lineup.
+The lines should coincide with the outside edges of the case feet. - Move case as close as possible to its permanent location.
 Remove all crating and shipping braces above the shipping pallet.
-Loosen the plastic dust cover from the pallet, but leave cover over the case to protect it while removing the case from the pallet.
-Carefully, lift case up and off the pallet.
+Loosen the plastic dust cover from the pallet, but leave cover over the case to protect it while removing the case from the pallet. - 4.
+Shipping braces with a sled runner construction can either have metal brackets that can be removed with a screw gun, or wood blocks that can be removed with a J-bar.
+Note: Shipping braces are normally located at each corner of the case.
+(Shipping braces used vary and are based on case design for best transport.) - Carefully, if horizontal supports, lift case up and off the pallet.
 Remove dust cover.
-Installation hardware ships in a marked packet located inside the case. - 4.
+Installation hardware ships in a marked packet located inside the case.
+Remove dust cover.
+Installation hardware ships in a marked packet located inside the case. - 6.
 Leveling is necessary to ensure proper operation of the refrigeration system and drainage of the condensate.
 Locate the highest point on the positioning lines as a reference for determining the proper height of the shim-pack levelers.
 A laser transit is recommended for precision and requires just one person.
-Level adjustable feet by twisting, if applicable, or shim as necessary under horizontal supports as this will help ensure that the case is not settling over time. - Locate horizontal support positions along the chalk line (Fig. 1).
+Level adjustable feet by twisting, if applicable, or shim as necessary under horizontal sup-

+- ports as this will help ensure that the case is not settling over time. - Locate horizontal support positions along the chalk line (Fig. 1).
 Spot properly leveled shim packs at each support location.